by Cayelin K Castell

 That year I was also hired for a job as a leasing agent.
 Later the owner of the company made several remarks when I was alone in his office with him about how he wished he wasn’t married with children because I was so beautiful.
-I ignored his comments and avoided being alone with him after that never again feeling really safe when he was around.
+I pretended I didn’t hear him and ignored his comments.
+After that I avoided being alone with him as I never again felt safe when he was around.

 Age 40 I was disowned and disinherited by my father when I asked him for a boundary.